About this information

 Online shopping services

-Many supermarkets offer an online home delivery service for shopping/ groceries including Asda, Co-op, Iceland, Morrisons, Ocado, Sainsbury’s, Tesco and Waitrose.
-There is a delivery charge and usually a minimum spend applies.
+Many supermarkets offer online home delivery for shopping/ groceries.
+There is often a delivery charge and a minimum spend.
 Payment is by debit or credit card.
-You will need register for the service online.
-Check out their websites for more information.
+Check out supermarket websites for more information.

 Phone: 0345 606 3606